EndPointCorp/end-point-blog/2025/02/testing-ansible-with-molecule.md

     provisioner:
       name: ansible
     ```

-Some details:
+  Key blocks from the molecule.yml:
   - Provisioner is the tool that will be used to provision the scenario and we are using ansible to run the scenario itself.
-- Docker - As we discussed before, we are using docker as the driver.
+  - Driver - As we discussed before, we are using docker as the driver.
   - Platforms - Here we define the target platform for the scenario.
 We are using Rocky 9 docker image as the target platform.
 Thanks to [Jeff Geerling](https://github.com/geerlingguy/docker-rockylinux9-ansible) who created the Rocky 9 docker image for Ansible testing with systemd in it.

 - `converge.yml` - Playbook to converge the scenario.
 This tells Molecule to apply the nginx_server role to our test container (the "instance" defined in molecule.yml).